hannahditchburn/AerOptGUI/README.md

 Download the [zip archive](https://github.com/rantahar/AerOpt-gui/releases/download/0.2/AerOptGui.zip) and extract it.
 The folder contains everything AerOptGui needs to run.
 Replace `AerOptGui.exe` with the newly compiled executable and it should work directly.

+## Running tests

+Some cluster communication functions have tests associated with them.
+These tests are compiled and run in a separate standalone executable.
+The project file `AerOptGuiTesting.pro` can be opened in Qt Creator to configure and compile this executable.
+The tests create an SSH connection to `localhost` and requires your machine to have `sshd` set up.
+Windows users can find guidance in the official [Microsoft documentation](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse) (Windows 10 and onward), or if you have Git for Windows installed with OpenSSH, you can add a host key for the SSH server with `ssh-keygen -f /etc/ssh/ssh_host_rsa_key -t rsa` in Git Bash.
+Note that if you have attempted to SSH into `localhost` by other means, you may be prompted with a warning that the keys have changed - in this case you can check `~/.ssh/known_hosts` and remove the old mentions of `localhost`.

+The tests will require a correct username and password for your local machine in `Testing/clusterTester`, as well as correct locations for the OpenSSH and OpenSSL libraries in `AerOptGuiTesting.pro`.
+You may also need to copy some DLLs into the Testing folder for the executable to run properly.
+The testing will generate some small directories and files in order to test the functionality of various functions offered by the `clusterManager` class, specifically `getClusterFolder`, `sshExecute`, `createSSHsession` and `sshVerifyPassword`.